ljm176/MutationMaker/README.md

 # Mutation Maker

+#THIS IS A CLONE OF THE ORIGINAL REPO WHICH WAS TAKEN DOWN

 Application for mutagenic primer design.
 Facilitates development of biocatalysts (Green Chemistry) and new therapeutic proteins.

 This application is described in the following paper: